 Some common symptoms that a rheumatologist looks for include joint pain, joint stiffness, joint swelling, fatigue, and muscle weakness.
 However, it’s important to note that rheumatologists can diagnose and treat a wide range of musculoskeletal and autoimmune conditions, so your evaluation may vary depending on your specific symptoms and medical history.

 In summary, during your first visit to a rheumatologist, you can expect a thorough evaluation to assess your symptoms, medical history, and physical exam, followed by a discussion of your diagnosis and treatment plan.

 Rheumatologists are specialists in diagnosing and treating arthritis, which is a condition that causes inflammation and pain in the joints.
 Here are some things that a rheumatologist may do for arthritis:

 - Diagnose the type of arthritis: There are many different types of arthritis, and a rheumatologist can help determine which type you have by evaluating your symptoms, medical history, and diagnostic tests.

-- Develop a treatment plan: Based on your diagnosis, the rheumatologist can develop a customized treatment plan that may include medications, lifestyle changes, physical therapy, and/or surgery.
+- Develop a treatment plan: Based on your diagnosis, the rheumatologist can develop a customized treatment plan that may include medications, lifestyle changes, physical therapy, and surgery.

-- Monitor disease activity: If you have a chronic form of arthritis, such as rheumatoid arthritis or psoriatic arthritis, the rheumatologist may monitor your disease activity over time to make sure your treatment plan is working effectively.
+- Monitor disease activity: If you have a chronic form of arthritis, such as rheumatoid arthritis or psoriatic arthritis, the rheumatologist may monitor your disease activity over time to ensure your treatment plan works effectively.

 - Manage symptoms: Arthritis can cause pain, stiffness, and limited mobility.
 The rheumatologist can help manage these symptoms with medications and other therapies to improve your quality of life.